The Moth Eaten Howdah of the Tusker

-The Moth Eaten Howdah of the Tusker is a novel written by Indira Goswami in Kamrupi dialect.
+The Moth Eaten Howdah of the Tusker is a novel written by Indira Goswami in Assamese dialect.
 Book deals with different social issues of mid twentieth century Kamrup.
 Published as Dontal Hatir Une Khowa Howdah in 1986, it was translated into English by the author in 2004.

 Plot

 Set in Palashbari in Kamrup, it revolves around lead protagonist Giribaala and the society around her.
 As a widow from an Assamese Brahmin family, she narrates her experiences between two worlds: traditionalism and liberalism.
 The novel explores a powerful picture of change and transition.

 Awards

 In the year 2000, the Bharatiya Jnanpith conferred Jnanpith Award for this piece of work, among others.